dialoss/Automation-tools/README.md

 # Introduction
 I've done many scrapers and automation tools so far.
-There are the most interesting and useful (all these projects are old, so the code may be dirty):
+There are the most interesting and useful (some projects are old, so the code might be messy):
 + Steam/mail account registrator
 + Puzzle game solver
 + Shkolkovo video/files downloader